 Va Western Ny Healthcare System Substance Abuse Program is an addiction treatment center located at 3495 Bailey Avenue, Suite 10-c in the 14215 zip code in Buffalo, NY.

 It is operated by the U. S. Department of Veterans Affairs.
-Va Western Ny Healthcare System Substance Abuse Program provides prescribes suboxone, relapse prevention from naltrexone and buprenorphine maintenance.
-Some of the treatment approaches used by Va Western Ny Healthcare System Substance Abuse Program include dialectical behavior therapy, counseling for trauma victims and matrix model.
-Va Western Ny Healthcare System Substance Abuse Program also specializes in detox services and offers inpatient alcohol detox, residential benzodiazepines detox and residential heroin detoxification.
-Va Western Ny Healthcare System Substance Abuse Program provides outpatient methadone/buprenorphine/naltrexone treatment, long-term heroin rehab and regular outpatient heroin treatment.
-It also provides inpatient heroin detoxification, residential treatment for heroin use and inpatient treatment for co-occurring mental health and heroin use.
+Va Western Ny Healthcare System Substance Abuse Program provides buprenorphine maintenance, suboxone prescription and relapse prevention from naltrexone.
+Some of the treatment approaches used by Va Western Ny Healthcare System Substance Abuse Program include anger management, rational emotive behavioral therapy and counseling for trauma victims.
+Va Western Ny Healthcare System Substance Abuse Program also specializes in detox services and offers residential heroin detoxification, residential benzodiazepines detoxification and inpatient alcohol detox.
+Va Western Ny Healthcare System Substance Abuse Program provides short term inpatient heroin rehab, outpatient heroin detox and intensive outpatient heroin treatment program.
+It also provides inpatient heroin detoxification, residential treatment for dual diagnosis and residential treatment for heroin abuse.
 Other addiction treatment offered includes treatment for gambling disorder.

 Here are the full facility listing details on VA Western NY Healthcare System Substance Abuse Program in Buffalo, NY: